ardanlabs/service/README.md

 ## Description

-This starter kit is a starting point for building product grade scalable web service applications.
+This starter kit is a starting point for building production grade scalable web service applications.
 The goal of this project is to provide a proven starting point for new projects that reduce the repetitive tasks in getting a new project launched to production.
 It uses minimal dependencies, implements idiomatic code and follows Go best practices.
 Collectively, the project lays out everything logically to minimize guess work and enable engineers to quickly maintain a mental model for the project.
 This inturn will make current developers happy and expedite on-boarding of new engineers.

 This project should not be considered a web framework.
 Coding is a discovery process and with that, this project leaves you in control of your project’s architecture and development.
 There are five areas of expertise that an engineer or their engineering team must do for a project to grow and scale.
 Based on our experience, a few core decisions were made for each of these areas that help you focus initially on writing the business logic.